 Short-term Care Quality

-This nursing home's second worse score is short-term care, where it earned just a D in that area.
+This nursing home's second worse category is short-term care, where it received a grade of just D in that area.
 This is a well below average score.
-With our short-term care rating, we attempt to create a valuable measure for rehabilitation.
-In this process, we analyze the facility's level of skilled nursing services, including both registered nurses and physical therapy, as well as occupational therapy.
-With a score in this range for this area, we were not surprised to discover this nursing home was well below average in several staffing areas we assess.
-The nursing home supplied substantially fewer physical therapist and registered nurse hours per resident than most other facilities.
-The last measure we assessed in this area is the number of patients who were able to return home from the facility.
-This nursing home struggled quite a bit in this metric as well, with just 5.3 percent of its patients returning home.
+In the category of short-term care, we strive to assess indicators of a facility's rehabilitation.
+We assess a facility's skilled nursing services, including those performed by registered nurses and various therapists.
+Not surprisingly, we found that this nursing home provides far less physical therapist and registered nurse hours per resident than the average facility.
+Lastly, we considered the number of patients who were able to return home from this nursing home.
+This nursing home didn't fare well here either.
+In fact, we found that just 5.3 percent of this facility's patients were able to return home.

 Rating Over Time

 Compared to national and state averages across all facilities.